apendo-c8/camunda-training/part-00-platform-basics/README.md

 - Disable **Automatic Cluster Patch Updates**.
 - Click **Create Cluster** to finalize.

-🕝 This may take 1–2 minutes, so feel free to continue with the [next exercise](#3-create-a-camunda-modeler-project) while you wait.
+🕝 This may take 1–2 minutes, so feel free to continue with the [final exercise](#3-create-a-camunda-modeler-project) while you wait.

 ### 2. Generate Cluster Client Credentials